rust-lang/this-week-in-rust/drafts/2016-08-16-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is Dylan Ede's [rusttype](https://crates.io/crates/rusttype), a pure Rust freetype replacement.
-Thanks [mindtree](https://users.rust-lang.org/users/mindtree) for the suggestion.
+This week's Crate of the Week is Raph Levien's [font-rs](https://github.com/google/font-rs), yet another pure Rust font renderer, which is incomplete, but *very* fast.
+Thanks [StefanoD](https://users.rust-lang.org/users/StefanoD) for the suggestion.

 [Submit your suggestions for next week][submit_crate]!